lebaston100/OBSmultiviewTally/README.md

 ### OBS Multiview Tally System

+## What is that??
+You ever wanted the look and feel of a professional video mixer in OBS?
+With this tool you can replicate the multiview look of video hardware mixers with different sources, preview and programm.
+Scoll down to see what it looks like.

 ## What you need

 - The [obs-websocket plugin](https://github.com/Palakis/obs-websocket) (!!
 Please note that currently you have to use a [build from appveyor](https://ci.appveyor.com/api/buildjobs/wl494vi2xxpymdk0/artifacts/obs-websocket-739bd6f.zip) until the next official stable version comes out !!)